Laur04/multicast-menu/README.md

 ## API
 To use the API, you must register your sending server and recieve a unique ID to send with your requests.
-Contact an admin.
+See API.md.

 ## Development